ivancasanovaas/football-transfer-market-network/results/README.md

 - `knn_cm1.txt` and `c_cm1.txt`: average nearest neighbors degree and clustering coefficient as a function of the degree for 1 CM network
 - `knn_cm100.txt` and `c_cm100.txt`: average nearest neighbors degree and clustering coefficient as a function of the degree for 100 CM networks (averaged)

-On the other hand, the Susceptible-Infected-Susceptible dynamics provides 3 interesting magnitudes to measure as a function of 2 parameters (initial number of infected nodes, and the infection rate):
+On the other hand, the Susceptible-Infected-Susceptible dynamics provides 3 interesting magnitudes to measure as a function of 2 parameters (the initial number of infected nodes and the infection rate):

 - `SIS-life_time`: life-time distributions
 - `SIS-rho_st`: average steady-state prevalence